Table of Contents

 Hunting Dog Food Buyer’s Guide

 - Look for complete nutrition!
 You want to feed your pup a full meal especially if you’re using the same food all the time.
-By choosing the food that’s been approved by the Association of American Feed Control Officials, you’re getting the best quality.
+By choosing the dog food that’s been approved by the Association of American Feed Control Officials, you’re getting the best quality.

 - No preservatives!
 If there are preservatives, they should be natural.
 This includes tocopherols (vitamin E) and ascorbate (vitamin C).
 Avoid ingredients such as ethoxyquin, BHT and BHA.